-In your notebook title a section "Inspiration from Annie Sullivan and Helen Keller.
+- In your notebook, title a section "Inspiration from Annie Sullivan and Helen Keller."
 As you read the biography of Annie Sullivan and the autobiography of Helen Keller, keep notes in this section about overcoming hardships and becoming one's best self.
 What did Annie Sullivan and Helen Keller do that inspires you?
 Write your observations and include examples in your notebook.
 It is helpful to write the page number or chapter of the book in your notes.
-Illustrate your notes if desired.
+Illustrate your notes if desired. - □ Read Chapter 1 of The Touch of Magic.